 Install Astro with the Automatic CLI

 Ready to install Astro?
-Follow our automatic or manual set-up guide to get started.
+Follow this guide to using the

 PrerequisitesSection titled Prerequisites